 When cooked in the oven, that beautiful sticky, sweet, natural goodness will start to caramelize and invade your crunchy carrots, softening and sweetening – kind of like a good massage.
 Well that’s how I feel after a good massage.

-Anyways…to avoid these carrots going in the treacly sweet direction.
+Fresh grated ginger is here to keep these roasted carrots going in the treacly sweet direction.
 It took a while for me to accept ginger in my life, but my life is in a much broader place now that I have.
 If overdone, it brings to mind a pungent reminder of Lysol.
-In the appropriate quantities, the result is a subtle spiciness without the heat of peppers.
+In the appropriate quantities, the result is a subtle spiciness without a pepper kind of heat.

 Literally, that’s it.
 Honey, ginger, roast.
 In 30-ish minutes you’ll have a crowd-pleasing, easy, flavor packed and wholesome side dish your family is going to love.

-- 2 lbs rainbow carrots
+- 2 pounds rainbow carrots

-- 1/4 cup honey
+- ¼ cup + 1 tablespoon honey

-- 1/2 tsp fresh grated ginger
+- ½ teaspoon fresh grated ginger

-- 1 tbsp toasted slivered almonds ((optional))
+- 1 tablespoon toasted slivered almonds optional

 - Using a baking sheet with an edge is recommended as the carrots will release water and honey mixture will loosen.